Apparat (musician): Career

 "Goodbye" featuring Soap&Skin was used in a climactic scene in the Season 4 finale of Breaking Bad, the intro for the 2017 Netflix series Dark, the episode "Broken Home" in Nikita, the 2014 Tatort episode "Kaltstart," and in the 2014 Italian biopic Leopardi.
 It also appeared in the French trailer of Rust and Bone, the trailer of Prisoners (2013), a 2014 theatrical trailer for The Drop, the first released trailer for Taken 3 and the official series 1-3 recap of BBC One show Luther, and was occasionally used by Bonobo as an opening for his live shows.

 "Black Water" was used in episode 2 in series 6 of Skins and in the trailer for the 2012 Candide Thovex ski film A Few Words.
 "Ash/Black Veil" was used in the 2011 snowboard documentary The Art of Flight.
-Tracks from his Krieg und Frieden (Music for Theatre) and The Devil's Walk albums were used with end title credits to Sasha Ring in the Italian movie Leopardi (Il giovane favoloso) (2014) by Mario Martone.
+Tracks from Krieg und Frieden (Music for Theatre) and The Devil's Walk were used with end title credits to Sasha Ring in the Italian movie Leopardi (Il giovane favoloso) (2014) by Mario Martone.

 The Moderat song "The Mark (Interlude)" from the album II was featured in the 2018 film Annihilation.

 On 7 September 2013, Ring was injured in a motorcycle accident in Berlin, suffering a multiple leg fracture and postponing his tour with Moderat.

 On 22 January 2019, Mute Records announced Apparat's fifth album, LP5, to be released on 22 March 2019, as well as releasing the records' tracklist and its first single "DAWAN" with corresponding music video.

 The album LP5 was nominated for Best Dance/Electronic Album in the 2020 Grammy Awards.
 It also has been nominated for IMPALA's European Independent Album of the Year Award (2019).
 Apparat won IMPALA's European Independent Album of the Year Award 2019.

+During pandemic in 2020, he reissued several soundtracks he composed few years ago.
+Capri-Revolution, Stay Still, Dämonen, and Equals Session were reissued digitally before compiled as the vinyl box Soundtracks a year later.

+In 2026, he released his sixth album A Hum of Maybe on Mute.
+It was co-produced and co-written by Philipp Johann Thimm.